2023 AVC Challenge Cup for Women

-The 2023 AVC Women's Challenge Cup, also known as the 2023 AVC Challenge Cup for Women, was the fourth edition of the AVC Women's Challenge Cup, an annual international volleyball tournament organised by the Asian Volleyball Confederation (AVC) and in that year with the Indonesian Volleyball Federation (PBVSI).
+The 2023 AVC Challenge Cup for Women, was the fourth edition of the AVC Challenge Cup for Women, an annual international volleyball tournament organised by the Asian Volleyball Confederation (AVC) and in that year with the Indonesian Volleyball Federation (PBVSI).
 The tournament was held at Tridharma Sports Hall in Gresik, East Java, Indonesia, between 18 and 25 June 2023.
 The winner of the tournament, Vietnam, qualified for the 2023 FIVB Women's Volleyball Challenger Cup.

 Vietnam won their first title by defeating host Indonesia in a tie-break final.
 Chinese Taipei took the bronze medal after defeating India in straight sets.
 Trần Thị Thanh Thúy named as the MVP of the tournament.

 Team

 Qualification

 Following the AVC regulations, the maximum of 16 teams in all AVC events was selected by: